 Amy Hays, formerly Emerging Technologies Specialist, Texas Water Resources Institute

 Billy Higginbotham (retired), Professor and Extension Wildlife & Fisheries Specialist, Texas AgriLife Extension Service, Department of Wildlife and Fisheries Sciences

 Jack Mayer, Research Scientist and Manager, Savannah River National Laboratory in Aiken, South Carolina

 Rebecca McPeake, Professor and Wildlife Extension Specialist, University of Arkansas

-Don Reed (retired), Professor, Foresrty & Wildlife, Louisiana State University AgCenter
+Don Reed (retired), Professor, Forestry & Wildlife, Louisiana State University AgCenter

-Samuel Smallidge, Assistant Professor and Extension Wildlife Mangement Specialist, New Mexico State University
+Samuel Smallidge, Assistant Professor and Extension Wildlife Management Specialist, New Mexico State University

 Mark Smith, Assistant Professor and Extension Specialist, Auburn University

 Russell Stevens, Wildlife and Range Consultant, The Noble Foundation